 There’s a great project called linuxdeploy that supplies utilities to assist in the creation of AppImages.

-My app contains a Qt-based GUI so there’s an added complication i.e. bundling the Qt platform libraries and plugins however linuxdeploy provides a plugin to take care of that.
+My app contains a Qt-based GUI so there’s an added complication i.e. bundling the Qt platform libraries however linuxdeploy provides a plugin to take care of that.

 Example (taken from my side project’s build shell script):